 Can my corporation operate while the filing is pending?

 Don't start conducting business until you receive your approved Certificate of Authority.
-Operating beforehand triggers penalties and legal complications that aren't worth the risk, especially for companies managing compliance across multiple jurisdictions.
-Online processing is typically fast, so you likely won't wait long for approval.
+Operating beforehand triggers penalties and legal complications under RSMo § 351.574 that aren't worth the risk, especially for companies managing compliance across multiple jurisdictions.

-How to change our corporate name after registration?
+How do we change our corporate name after registration?

-File Form Corp-53 (Amendment to Certificate of Authority) with the required fee.
+File Form Corp-43 (Application for an Amended Certificate of Authority).
 If your new name differs from what's registered in your home state, you'll also need a fictitious name registration.
-For businesses operating in multiple states, check name availability through the Business Entity Search tool before filing to avoid rejection delays that can complicate your multi-state operations.
+Verify the current filing fee against the SOS fee schedule before submitting, and check name availability through the Business Entity Search tool to avoid rejection delays that can complicate your multi-state operations.

 Do we need a Missouri business license?

-Your Certificate of Authority permits operation, but industry-specific licenses may still apply.
+Your Certificate of Authority permits operation at the state level, but industry-specific licenses may still apply.
 Cities like Kansas City and St. Louis require separate local business licenses.
 Multi-jurisdiction businesses should develop a comprehensive licensing matrix for each state and municipality where they operate rather than assuming blanket coverage.

 Can we use a P.O.
 Box for the registered agent?